tensorflow/tensorflow/tensorflow/contrib/go/g3doc/tensor.md

 func (t *Tensor) Int64s() ([]int64, error)
 ```

-Int64s returns the Tensor content as int64 slice if the tensor type matches, if
+Int64s returns the Tensor content as int64 slice if the tensor type is DTInt64,
-not returns a ErrInvalidTensorType error.
-The datatypes are:
+if not returns a ErrInvalidTensorType error.

-  - DTInt64

 #### NumDims